systematic-magic/AgingPubMed/editorials_pdf.rst

 11.6.
 Check that ORCID iD (when present) is separated from email address with a comma (,) and a space.

-11.7.
-Check that ORCID iD is hyperlinked and leads to a valid ORCID page.
+11.7. :strike:`Check that ORCID iD is hyperlinked and leads to a valid ORCID page.`

-If ORCID page has “No public information available.”, then ask the author if they can add or make the information visible, and also include a link to the `ORCID visibility settings <https://support.orcid.org/hc/en-us/articles/360006897614-Visibility-settings>`_ page to assist them in making the update.
-Inform Olga upon approval if authors do not respond or choose to leave the ORCID as is.
+:strike:`If ORCID page has “No public information available.”, then ask the author if they can add or make the information visible, and also include a link to the ORCID visibility settings page to assist them in making the update.
+Inform Olga upon approval if authors do not respond or choose to leave the ORCID as is.`

 ..
 Note::

-	It's OK to send corrections to production in parallel with the author query for ORCID’s.
+	:strike:`It's OK to send corrections to production in parallel with the author query for ORCID’s.
 There is no need to send reminders for pending ORCID queries to authors after approval.
-Forward any replies received from author after approval to Olga.
+Forward any replies received from author after approval to Olga.`

 11.8.
 Check that ORCID iD (when present) is formatted in blue, underlined, italic font.